Former BAML executive Hendel to join hedge fund Paloma

-BRIEF-Cherry Hill Mortgage Investment Corp says public offering of 4.50 mln shares priced at $16.50 each

-* Cherry Hill Mortgage Investment Corporation announces pricing of public offering of common stock

-NEW YORK, July 28 Hedge fund industry veteran Stuart Hendel is back to helping run a hedge fund after years of selling them.
+NEW YORK Hedge fund industry veteran Stuart Hendel is back to helping run a hedge fund after years of selling them.

 Hendel is set to join Donald Sussman's $3.2 billion Paloma Partners next week as chief operating officer, a new position at the decades-old fund, two people familiar with the matter said on Tuesday.